-As previously, the form the interview takes is substantially associated with the size of the establishment: the proportion of establishments surveyed entirely face-to-face falls linearly from 86 % of the smallest establishments (with 1 to 4 employees) to 12 % of the large establishments with 5,000 or more employees.
+As previously, the form the interview takes is substantially associated with the size of the establishment: the proportion of establishments surveyed entirely face-to-face falls linearly from 67 % of the smallest establishments (with 1 to 4 employees) to 25 % of the large establishments with 5,000 or more employees.
 This is because the larger the establishments the more frequently the interviewee is able to provide the complex quantitative details only with extensive preliminary work; this applies in particular to the employee structure, personnel recruitment, appointments and resignations, training, business volume and investments.
 In these cases it is helpful for the interviewee and the interviewer if the questionnaire can be left at the establishment for further processing or is made available to the respondent in advance (cf. also Section 4.1).

-Table 8 shows the correlation already mentioned in Section 4.1, namely that a change of interviewer has a negative effect on the establishments' willingness to participate.
-In the group without a change of interviewer, the response rate is 14 percentage points higher than that of the group with a change of interviewer.
+Table 6 shows the correlation already mentioned in Section 4.1, namely that a change of interviewer has a negative effect on the establishments' willingness to participate.
+In the group without a change of interviewer, the response rate is 4 percentage points higher than that of the group with a change of interviewer.
+It is noticeable that, compared to previous years, the gap between the successes in exhaustion is smaller and the exhaustion in the companies with a change of interviewer is higher than in previous years.
+It seems that the personal connection is less important in a survey that is mostly conducted by telephone.